stefaneha/stefaneha.github.io/_teaching/3future.md

 Using Computer Simulation to Teach Statistics
 ------
 How can computer simulations be used to teach statistics?
-In this combination of discussion section and lab we try to find that out together (with the hideous goal to understand statistics better ourselves).
+In this combination of discussion section and lab we try to find that out together (with the secret goal to understand statistics better ourselves).

 Introduction to Robust Estimation and Hypothesis Testing
 ------